chadsmith/OpenVBX-Plugin-Split/README.md

 # A/B Split for OpenVBX

-This plugin selects the next applet in a Flow at random.
+This plugin selects the next applet in a Flow at random (Split) or by cycling through a list of applets (Cycle).

 ## Installation